 How to reach Shantiniketan

-It is well connected from road and rail, to Bolpur.
-The NH2 highway, direct trains from Sealdah to Bolpur and buses from Kolkata to Asansol or Kolkata to Suri, all other quick ways to reach Bolpur.
+It is well connected from Kolkata by road and rail. to Bolpur.
+The NH2 highway connect Kolkata to Bolpur.
+Further, there are direct trains from Sealdah to Bolpur and buses from Kolkata to Asansol or Kolkata to Suri.
+As a matter of fact, they are all quick ways to reach Bolpur.
 Once in Bolpur, you can easily find cabs or rickshaws that can take you to the Shantiniketan campus.

-The Rabindra Bhavan is now a museum that houses various artifacts and a library of books that were once used by Tagore himself.
-There are pictures and old pamphlets from the times when Tagore was in campus.
+It is now a museum that houses various artifacts and a library of books that were once used by Tagore himself.
+For example, there are pictures and old pamphlets from the times when Tagore was in the campus.
 It is open from 7am to 11am in the summers and 10:30am to 4:30pm in the winters.
 It is closed on Wednesdays as is most of the campus.

-Kala Bhavan is essentially the art school, studio and dormitory for all the arts majors in the campus.
-What makes it interesting to the public is the display of sculptures, wall murals and other art work in the vicinity of the bhavan.
-There are a few large sculptures made by the Ramkinkar Baij which date as far back as the 1930s.
+Above all this is essentially an art school, studio and dormitory for all the arts majors in the campus.
+What makes it interesting to the public is the display of sculptures, wall murals and other art work in the vicinity of the Bhavan.
+Above all, there are a few large sculptures made by the Ramkinkar Baij which date as far back as the 1930s.

 Shilpa Gram is a beautiful area near the Ballavpur deer sanctuary.
 It has permanent displays of arts and crafts from many States, in India, arranged in traditional houses from those parts of India.

 Finally there is the Kopai river and the famous Khopai Mela that happens every Saturday from 3:00 to 5:00pm.